ARitik/ppm-ime/README.md

    jpg, png etc.).
 2. ImageOperations - This class implements ImageOperations and contains methods that perform some operation on the image.
+   The operations that can be performed on the image are : load an image, save an image, brighten or darken an image, flip image horizontally or vertically, greyscale an image on the basis of red, blue, green, value, luma, intensity component, split the given image into three greyscale images containing its red, green and blue components, combine the three greyscale images into a single image that gets its red, green and blue components from the three image.

--> Classes
+#### Classes

-1. PPMImage implements Image - This class implements Image and builds a ppm type image.
+1. PPMImage - This class implements Image and builds a ppm type image.
-2. PPMOperations implement ImageOperations - This class implements ImageOperations and perform certain operations on an image of ppm format.
+2. PPMOperations - This class implements ImageOperations and perform certain operations (load, save, greyscale, brighten or darken, flip image vertically or horizontally, split and combine images) on an image of ppm format.
-3. Pixel -
+3. Pixel - This class represents a pixel and creates a pixel using the RGB values.

 ### CONTROLLER:

 #### Interface

-1. AppController
+1. AppController - This interface represents the Controller which takes user inputs, tells the model what to do and tells the view what to display.

-#### Classes
+### Classes

-1. ImageController
+1. ImageAppController - This class implements the AppController Interface, providing a Controller for an Application that provides Image Processing Functionality.

 ### VIEW: